designedmind/2017/_drafts/intro.md

 Everyday intuition about consciousness cleaves the natural world into two realms: the material and the mental.
 The material realm is where all the stuff about minds that is observable to science happens.
 Here we find brains, neurons, synapses and neurochemical pathways.
-There may

 The realm of _conscious minds_ seems an inherently distinct domain.
 For example, to most people it seems quite plausible that if one could build